mozilla/extension-workshop/community.md

 ## Get involved in the community

 Help make the add-on ecosystem a better place by being a contributor, from assisting with documentation to fixing bugs and more.
-For more information, [visit the Contribute page](https://docs.google.com/document/d/1_fRGPgjNF3jX-xEROosUx0jmu6PwCY4UNC42EOoHfKQ/edit).
+For more information, [please see current contribution opportunities](https://wiki.mozilla.org/Add-ons/Contribute).

 You can also propose changes to the API, both for additions or changes, and assistance with API development.
-A good place to start is to get familiar with [Mozilla’s goals for the API](/documentation/develop/about-the-webextensions-api/).
+A good place to start is to get familiar with [Mozilla’s vision for the API](https://wiki.mozilla.org/WebExtensions/Vision) and [policies for developing the API](https://wiki.mozilla.org/WebExtensions/policy).

+If you are ready to start contributing to the API, you can [onboard to the WebExtensions codebase](https://wiki.mozilla.org/WebExtensions/Contribution_Onramp) and read our [hacking guide](https://wiki.mozilla.org/WebExtensions/Hacking).
+If you would like to create a new API, either for yourself or for uplift to Firefox, please see [WebExtensions Experiments](https://webextensions-experiments.readthedocs.io/en/latest/).

+Please file new bugs for the WebExtensions API on [Bugzilla](https://bugzilla.mozilla.org/enter_bug.cgi?product=WebExtensions).
+You can also use Bugzilla to search for [existing bugs](https://mzl.la/2zzJwXu) filed to the WebExtensions product.

 {% endcapture %}
 {% include modules/one-column.html